Turing-School-Projects/eth-crowdfund-fe/README.md

 # Etho-Boost
-(Etho-Boost)[https://etho-boost-crowdfund.herokuapp.com/] is a crowdfunding platform that runs on the Ethereum blockchain.
+[Etho-Boost](https://etho-boost-crowdfund.herokuapp.com/) is a crowdfunding platform that runs on the Ethereum blockchain.
 It the capstone/cross-pollination project built by 6 students at Turing School of Software and Design in their 4th and final module.
 Powered by smart-contracts deployed to the Ethereum blockchain, Etho-Boost gives donors the power to approve withdrawal requests ensuring that donations are used as advertised.

-The back-end for this project was built in Python with a Flask framework.
-The repo can be found (here)[https://github.com/Eth-Crowdfund/eth_crowdfund_be].

 ## Team